I Wish People with T1D Understood THIS About Type 2 Diabetes

 - “Type 2 diabetes is not considered the ‘mild’ type of diabetes.
 Type 2 diabetes can be equally severe if not taken care of.
 Not everyone with type 2 diabetes is able to manage it with just diet and physical activity alone.
 Many people living with type 2 diabetes may also use insulin as part of their management.”

 You are More Than Your Diagnosis.

 Looking for additional support?
-We started the Beyond Type 2 community because people diagnosed with Type 2 diabetes need more than a few pamphlets and “see you in 3 months.”
+We started the Beyond Type 2 community because people diagnosed with type 2 diabetes need more than a few pamphlets and “see you in three months.”
 Now supported by our friends at the American Diabetes Association, come join in the conversation and get connected with others.
 Join our community today here.